section-engineering-education/engineering-education/content/articles/dockerizing-an-aspnet-core-web-api-app-and-sql-server/index.md

 The above commands will generate a database with `FilmDB` on the SQL Server already running in the container.

 #### Testing the application functionality
 We can now proceed and test our application as we try out the CRUD operations.
 We will run our ASP.NET Core application in Visual Studio.
 Then we click on `Add a New Movie` button, fill in the required details, and click on the `Add New` button.

 A new movie record will be inserted as shown below:

 ![add new movie](/engineering-education/dockerizing-an-aspnet-core-web-api-app-and-sql-server/add-new-movie.png)

 ![new movie](/engineering-education/dockerizing-an-aspnet-core-web-api-app-and-sql-server/new-movie.png)

 Next, we can click on the `Edit` button and test the application.
-The below are expected results:
+The expected results are shown below:

 ![edit the movie](/engineering-education/dockerizing-an-aspnet-core-web-api-app-and-sql-server/edit-movie-btn.png)

 ![modify movie](/engineering-education/dockerizing-an-aspnet-core-web-api-app-and-sql-server/modify-movie.png)

-Then next, we can click on the `Remove` button to delete the record as below:
+Afterwards, we can click on the `Remove` button to delete the record as shown below:

 ![delete movie](/engineering-education/dockerizing-an-aspnet-core-web-api-app-and-sql-server/delete-movie.png)

-As we have seen above, our application is working as expected.
-We have performed CRUD operations.
+As we have seen above, our application is working as expected; we have performed CRUD operations.

 ### Setting up Docker Compose for the project
-Next, we will run both ASP.NET Core application, and SQL Server 2019 inside the docker containers using [Docker Compose](https://docs.docker.com/compose/).
+Next, we will run the ASP.NET Core application and SQL Server 2019 inside the Docker containers using [Docker Compose](https://docs.docker.com/compose/).

-We will start by right-clicking on the ASP.NET project name in the Visual Studio Solution Explorer and choose the container orchestration support option as shown below:
+We will start by right-clicking on the ASP.NET project name in the Visual Studio solution explorer and choose the container orchestration support option as shown below:

 ![container orchestrator](/engineering-education/dockerizing-an-aspnet-core-web-api-app-and-sql-server/container-orchestrator.png)